-The NEXX X.Garage helmet is the first of many LA Motorcyclist tested, selected and endorsed moto products scheduled to be sold on LAMotoStore.com.
+The NEXX X.Garage helmet is the first of many NYC Motorcyclist tested, selected and endorsed moto products we will be reviewing.
 We talk to North American Director of Operations Ricardo Silva about the relatively new helmet line and the company’s big plans for 2017.

 A look at the Portuguese company’s 2017 catalogue reveals a series of helmets for riders from all segments of the motorcycle world: racers (X.R2), sports tourers (X.T1), dual sport (X.D1) and scooter enthusiasts (SX), and, most recently, the now broadly popular café racer set (X.G100 & X.G10).

 NEXX has been around for 15 years, but is now looking at making a serious mark in the US, says Ricardo Silva, Director of Operations for North America, adding the X.Garage helmet series represents a culmination of unique styling and technology, combined with a refreshing artistic partnership with another Portuguese lifestyle moto brand – Maria Riding Company.

 We wanted to give a unique twist on the design of the helmet, distinct curves, a stretched mouth with a wider chin piece up front to give a sport racer kind of look.
 And you can also see the helmet does not have a flat bottom … it’s a little bit rounder at the neck collar.

 "We looked at what was on the market (in the retro space) and everything was the same, round retro helmets … most of them plastic,” Silva said, during a recent interview at NEXX North America HQ in Avenel, NJ.
 “So we wanted to give a unique twist on the design of the helmet, distinct curves, a stretched mouth with a wider chin piece up front to give a sport racer kind of look.
 And you can also see the helmet does not have a flat bottom … it’s a little bit rounder at the neck collar.”